Gudauu/LL-1-Helper/README.md

 A two-dimensional table derived from a LL grammar where each table entry (X,y) indicate the available rule to choose from for non-terminal symbol X on encountering terminal y.

 * LL grammar rule
-A common grammar rule is often in the form $A$ -> $\alpha$ where $\alpha$ is a combination of terminal and non-terminal.
-It indicates that if the current left-hand-side symbol is A, it can be replaced by $\alpha$.
+A common grammar rule is often in the form $A$ -> $a$ where $a$ is a combination of terminal and non-terminal.
+It indicates that if the current left-hand-side symbol is A, it can be replaced by $a$.

 * reduce
 The process of replacing non-terminals with the right-hand-side of their grammar rule, causing fewer non-terminals in the resulting production formula is called reduce.
 This step in primarily used in the inference section(see part)